I’m gonna come out and say it. I don’t think cabbage rolls get the respect they deserve.

 As it stands now, what I usually end up doing, after I get disgusted by my ineptness, is cutting off the stem and steaming the entire head of cabbage until the larger leaves come loose.
 Which is probably counterproductive but in the end, it works!

 I decided to make this recipe smoky because…well…if you haven’t noticed I’ve been sort of obsessed with smoked paprika lately.
 It’s so good!
 And it goes with EVERYTHING.
 Like…seriously.
 Well wait…probably not sweet stuff (although maybe?) but in savory stuff, you can take it from “blah” to “aah” in about half a second by adding some smoked paprika in there.

 So I pretty much have been putting it in everything.
 Because the Amish.
 They sold me a big ass container of it.
 For like $3.
 (Did I mention how much I love the Amish?)

 Besides that, this is a pretty standard recipe.
 I will say I don’t make my cabbage rolls soupy and I like them “well done.”
 That is to say I cook them until the tops have browned.
 I usually either reserve or make a bit of extra sauce to go over them after they come out of the oven, but I just like the texture of the well-done cabbage rolls.
 You guys cook your conscience, ok?
 Use more sauce than I call for if you like it to be soupy or have a lot of sauce.
 Mine is still very tender (I’ve learned the tenderness has more to do with how well you steam the leaves at the beginning…at least for me) and I love, love, love it!

 So, cabbage, my apologies if I’ve not given you your due over the years.
-You definitely are a winter favorite of mine – and I appreciate you!
+You definitely are a fall/winter favorite of mine – and I appreciate you!